peruyahool/whatason/README.md

 - 👀 I’m interested in ...coding
 - 🌱 I’m currently learning ...c++ and python
 - 💞️ I’m looking to collaborate on ...website + games
-- 📫 How to reach me ...email
+- 📫 How to reach me ...peruyahool@gmail.com
+-

 <!---